paulolemus/blunders/README.md

 # Benchmarking Blunders

-Blunders has some simple benchmarks that can be run with `cargo bench`.
+Blunders has some simple benchmarks that can be run with `cargo bench --all`.